BigBossRabbit/SovereignKey/README.md

 # SovereignKey (#SK)

 The #SK is a collection of free & open-source (FOSS) tools that enhances your control & privacy in the digital realm.
-It achieves this by transforming any computer it is plugged into, and booted from, into a secure & self-managed device for almost all your security focused computer needs, including the management of your Bitcoin interactions viaa an arry of options.
+It achieves this by transforming any computer it is plugged into, and booted from, into a secure & self-managed device for almost all your security focused computer needs, including the management of your Bitcoin interactions via an arry of options.

-Encased within an ordinary USB drive (varrying GB options), it offers discreet security & seamless integration; Booting from an Operating System (OS) know to focus on user sovereignty & the utilization of battle-tested FOSS privacy tools.
+Encased within an ordinary USB drive (varrying GB options to come), it offers discreet security & seamless integration as it boots from an Operating System (OS) know to focus on user sovereignty & the utilization of battle-tested FOSS privacy tools.

 SK is the ideal solution for managing your digital value privately & securely, yet still affordably.